You don't have to train yourself to death to smile during a race.

 I call this training plan “easy” because it’s uncomplicated and extremely adaptable.
 Most of the rides are done at an easy pace too.
 As long as you’re regularly on the bike throughout the week, every week, you will get much fitter.
 But you still need to put in the work and actually ride.
 Remember, consistency is key.

 Will following a super basic plan like this help you finish your next endurance race?
 Yes.
 Will it maximize your potential?
 Probably not.
 If you're an experienced rider who wants to dial in your performance and compete, then you’ll need something a bit more advanced that focuses on things like intervals, power zones, and other data.
-This is where cycling coaches or training services like TrainerRoad can help take you to the next level.
+This is where cycling coaches or virtual training services like TrainerRoad can help take you to the next level.

 For me though, a simple program like this works for me.
 It’s easier to manage, and it fits in better with my life.
-If your main goal is to simply finish a long-distance cycling event at the edge of your capabilities, and not feel miserable on the bike, then this will work for you too.
+If your main goal is to finish a long-distance cycling event at the edge of your capabilities, and not feel miserable on the bike, then this will work for you too.